“You and these people who come to you will only wear yourselves out. The work is too heavy for you; you cannot handle it alone.”

 That’s when he taught Moses about delegation in leadership – a valuable key to success for any leader.

 Thankfully, Moses was humble enough to listen to his father-in-law’s advice and he began choosing leaders according to their abilities.
 He trained them on how to respond to the needs of the people, placed them in positions of authority, and gave them the responsibility to get the job done.
-The toughest issues, Moses told his team, to bring to him.
+The toughest issues Moses told his team to bring to him.
 This was a turning point in Moses’ leadership.
 You can read the full story in Exodus 18:13-27.
 It really is one of the greatest leadership stories.

-Of course, there was none who better exemplified this sentiment than Jesus Christ.
-Jesus chose His twelve disciples, teaching them, demonstrating how to live, and finally, commissioning them to go into the world in His name.
-And sure enough, those twelve men changed the world.
+Of course, no one better exemplified this sentiment than Jesus Christ.
+Jesus chose His twelve disciples, taught them, demonstrated how to live, and finally commissioned them to go into the world in His name.

 If you’re looking for a leadership example, look to Jesus and how He led through delegation.